 We tolerate the sending of highly specialized product or service offers exclusively by EMAIL to the above address.
 In addition to the exact specification, your product information must contain concrete price information in order to be reviewed by us.
 If we are interested, WE will contact you.
 Enquiries regarding receipt or interest, in particular by telephone, are expressly not tolerated.

 The operator of these pages reserves the right to take legal action, including the immediate forwarding of unsolicited messages, without notice, to the Federal Network Agency and blacklisting senders of spam mass mailings, as well as the demand for damages or the cost-intensive warning notice in the event of non-compliance with this objection and applicable laws of the EU and the Federal Republic of Germany (Art.
 13 of Directive 2002/58/EC; § 7, § 8, § 20 UWG; § 823, § 1004 BGB).

-Product types and services which are listed in consumer or price comparison portals, or which concern the recruitment of employees, are considered not highly specialized for this purpose and therefore fall under this objection.
+Product types and services which are listed in consumer or price comparison portals, that concern the placement of advertisements, the selling of contact lists, or which concern the recruitment of employees, are considered not highly specialized for this purpose and therefore fall under this objection.

 You will receive our general terms and conditions in parallel with our offers.
 Upon request, we will be happy to make them available to you in advance.